jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 A combined (mis)conception is that both are the same thing.

 The first definition is actually what it should mean in my view: a system's being composed of less connections.
-In the story below I try to explain why communication through interfaces does not necessarily mean that the system is composed of less connections.
+In the story below I try to explain why communication through interfaces might not necessarily mean that the system is composed of less connections.

 What low-coupling tries to solve is limitation of (possible) connections to create clarity about how systems interface with each other.